yiyangd/yiyangd.github.io/robot-operating-system/index.md

-# ROS Note | Install and First ROS2 Program
+# ROS Note | Install and Launch First ROS2 Program

 ROS2 is expected to become mature and fully replace ROS1 by 2023.

-- ROS2 Foxy Version released in June 2020 is mature and contain several advanced features (EOL: May 2023)
+- ROS2 `Foxy` Version released in June 2020 is mature and contain several advanced features (EOL: May 2023)
-- ROS2 Galactic Version relased in May 2021, but EOL date is Nov 2022
+- ROS2 `Galactic` Version relased in May 2021, but EOL date is Nov 2022

 ROS2 provides a `standard` for Robotic Applications